Mark-Eis/Waypoint/README.md

 # Waypoint
 ### Conversion, Validation and Print Formatting of Geographic Coordinates.

-The **Waypoint R package** enables conversion, validation and neatly formatted printing of geographic coordinates and waypoints.
+The **Waypoint R package** enables conversion, validation, and neat formatting and printing of geographic coordinates and waypoints.
 Coordinates and waypoints are converted between (i) decimal degrees, (ii) degrees and minutes, and (iii) degrees, minutes and seconds.